rksxox-coder/broken-link-resolver/README.md

 # 🔗 URL Alternative Finder
 A simple web-based tool that checks if a URL is broken and suggests the closest working alternative by testing the original link and its parent directories.
-Supports bulk CSV uploads and works even on free cloud hosting like Render.
+Supports bulk CSV uploads and works even on free cloud hosting.

 ---